hrushikesh-choudhary/carbon-credits-api/README.md

 # carbon-credits-api
-This repository represents the logic for the Off-chain interaction with a MYSQL server.
+Off-chain interaction with a MYSQL server for Carbon Credits

 > Learn more about the project at: https://github.com/hrushikesh-choudhary/carbon-credits-contract/blob/master/README.md